 4. There are 5 questions like the following, which require longer answers from students.

 5. We also have a Rating question.
 Students here have to record themselves explaining how day and night happen, and then say how confident they are in their explanations.

 6. There’s a Multiple Choice question, to give some variety to the exercise.

-7. And finally, it ends with a Thank You screen, which allows the next student to start over with the tasks.
+7. And finally, it closes with an Ending, which allows the next student to start over with the tasks.

-You could also do this using the Professional feature Redirect on completion, and automatically reload the typeform as soon as a student hits Submit.
+You could also do this using the Plus feature Redirect on completion, and automatically reload the typeform as soon as a student hits Submit.